-After an early 7:30 am breakfast, the tour begins at 8 am with the drive to the first destination in the Middle Gobi province.
+After an early 7:30am breakfast, the tour begins at 8am with the drive to first destination in the Middle Gobi province.
 Baga Gazriin Chuluu is a range of granite hills surrounded by the desert.
 It is believed Chinggis Khaan grazed his horses here.
 These hills are a good place for scrambling and hiking.
 On the way to Baga Gazriin Chuluu, we will have picnic lunch at Zorgol Khairkhan Mountain.
 The mountain is venerated and revered by the locals, who believe it is the home of a great, benevolent spirit.
 First will be camping, but depending on the weather we may stay in a nomadic family ger camp.

 Today we will be entering South Gobi Desert – Umnugovi province.
 After having breakfast, we will start the drive to Dalanzadgad city where you can have a shower, and guide will restock supplies with some fresh food.
-Lunch will be at a local restaurant, and we then continue to Yoliin Am (“vultures mouth”), which is a deep and narrow gorge in the Gobi Gurvansaikhan National Park in Southern Mongolia.
+Lunch will be in a local restaurant, and we then continue to Yoliin Am (“vultures mouth”), which is a deep and narrow gorge in the Gobi Gurvansaikhan National Park in Southern Mongolia.
 Yoliin Am is notable for a deep ice field.
 This ice field reaches several meters thick by the end of winter, and is several kilometers long and can sometimes remain frozen throughout the summer.
 Camping and supper will in the Valley.

 These dunes are the largest accumulation of sand in the Gobi Gurvan Saikhan National Park.
 The spectacular dunes are bordered by lush green vegetation supported by the Khongoryn Gol river, which is fed by underground sources from surrounding mountains.

 Take the opportunity to relax and truly appreciate the surrounding landscape.
 You will spend the day camel riding for the day, hiking, sand sliding or hanging out with a local nomadic family.
-There will also be an opportunity to enjoy a shower and cold drinks at the bar/restaurant as well as a night safari tour, where we will see some of the local wildlife.
+There will also be an opportunity to enjoy a shower and cold drinks from the bar/restaurant as well as a night safari tour, where we will see some of the local wildlife